dadouna/analyse_industries_and_companies/README.md

 in each industry.
 An URL gets the industry code that has most word matching.

 # Instructions to run the code
-Run the code and it will print the urls for each company with an updated industry code and industry names.
+Run the code and it will print the urls for each company with an updated industry code and industry name.
 Python 3.x